Dice-K39/JavaScript_Rails_Project/README.md

 * Then navigate to the frontend of the project and open the index.html file.

+** You will need an api key to use the search function of the app.
+The search function takes information from an external api and lists the result on the browser.

 ## Contributing

 Bug reports and pull requests are welcomed on [GitHub](https://github.com/Dice-K39/JavaScript_Rails_Project)